Hyak Team Storage Optimizations

 3. Added QoS policies to improve worst-case filesystem responsiveness.#

-The KLONE filesystem has a coarse Quality-of-Service (QoS) tuning facility that allows the filesystem to cap the rate of storage operations for various types of storage input-output (IO).
-The HYAK team has used this facility in two different ways:
+The klone filesystem has a coarse Quality-of-Service (QoS) tuning facility that allows the filesystem to cap the rate of storage operations for various types of storage input-output (IO).
+The Hyak team has used this facility in two different ways:

 1. First, to limit the storage load impact when the NVMe layer, described above, needs to free up space by moving files to the hard drive layer.